tact-lang/tact-docs/README.md

 Contributing is not just encouraged; it's easy!

+### Suggestions and new ideas

 If you've solved a challenging problem or found a better way to explain a complex topic, share it:

 — Got an idea?
 [Open an Issue](https://github.com/tact-lang/tact-docs/issues/new/choose).
 — Ready to contribute?
 [Set up your Development Environment](#set-up-your-development-environment).

+## Translations

+At the moment, only Chinese translations are accepted.

+To add a new page, copy the existing one in English and add a `.zh` postfix after its name.
+For example, if the page is called `types.mdx`, copy it into the `types.zh.mdx` .
+Then, add the relevant info into the `_meta.zh.js` file (navigation on the left), which should be in the same folder as the modified page.

+Note, that you should **not** modify the folder structure or copy-paste folders.

 ## Set Up Your Development Environment